** Click on the links below for printable handouts of this comprehensive information!

 SSI/SSDI Outreach, Access, and Recovery (SOAR) is a program designed to increase access to Social Security Administration (SSA) disability benefits, Supplemental Security Income and Social Security Disability Insurance (SSI/SSDI), for eligible adults who are experiencing or at risk of homelessness and have a mental illness, medical impairment, and/or a co-occurring substance use disorder.

-Since 2006, SOAR is responsible for assisting 36,112 persons who were experiencing or at risk of homelessness to access Social Security disability benefits.
-Decisions on SOAR-assisted initial applications were received in an average of 101 days in 2016, an increase of 20 days from 2015.
-The national SOAR allowance rate for 2016 is 67 percent.
-This compares to the initial allowance rate of 28 percent for all persons aged 18–64 who applied for SSI or SSDI in 2013
+Since 2006, SOAR is responsible for assisting 40,311 persons who were experiencing or at risk of homelessness to access Social Security disability benefits.
+Decisions on SOAR-assisted initial applications were received in an average of 96 days in 2017, a decrease of 5 days from 2016.
+The national SOAR allowance rate for 2017 was 64 percent.
+This compares to the initial allowance rate of 28.5 percent for all persons aged 18–64 who applied for SSI or SSDI in 2015.

 Building a Strong Foundation for SOAR